ibm-cloud-docs/assistant/entities.md

 In order to train a contextual entity model, you can take advantage of your intent examples, which provide readily-available sentences to annotate.

-Using an intent's user examples to define contextual entities does not affect the classification of that intent in any way.
+Using an intent's user examples to define contextual entities does not affect the classification of that intent.
+However, entity mentions that you label are also added to that entity as synonyms.
+And intent classification does use synonym mentions in intent user examples to establish a weak reference between an intent and an entity.
 {: note}

 1. In the {{site.data.keyword.conversationshort}} tool, open your skill and then click the **Intents** tab.
 If **Intents** is not visible, use the ![Menu](images/Menu_16.png) menu to open the page.